 - Crystal Dragon Jesus: The religion is a lot more Christianity-esque than future titles.
 There is a Catholic-looking church in town with a cross in it, but it worships the local Harvest Goddess (though other gods are mentioned).

-- Disc-One Nuke: The game has the game clock stop at 6 PM, meaning you can clear the entire farm (which is unbelievably big compared to later versions) and fill your lumber shed on the first day, by using the hot springs bath every time you're about to faint.
+- The game has the game clock stop at 6 PM, meaning you can clear the entire farm (which is unbelievably big compared to later versions) and fill your lumber shed on the first day, by using the hot springs bath every time you're about to faint.
 You can't sell anything at night, but you can safely ignore all your other chores until then.
 Also, if you want to romance Eve, you can talk to her in the bar at night an infinite number of times, maxing out your hearts in one night.

 - Early Installment Weirdness:

 - This game feels quite different from future titles.
 For one, you can't ship past 6 PM and you can't ship "perishables" (like cakes and flowers).
-You also don't have a clock on default - instead you need to earn it - and the nights never end; you must go to bed for the next day to occur.
+You also don't have a clock by default — instead you need to earn it — and the nights never end; you must go to bed for the next day to occur.
 The game has endings, twenty in fact.

-- The religion also seems much more Christian-like than in future titles (the priest even wears crucifix and the church has a huge cross), though it's still obviously pagan.
+- The religion also seems much more Christian-like than in future titles (the priest even wears a crucifix and the church has a huge cross), though it's still obviously pagan.
 There's mention of gods besides the Harvest Goddess, which weren't properly implemented until at least ten years later when the Harvest King became a character.
 The Harvest Goddess only pops up once and is referred to as the "God of the Land" for the most part.